Alpha-GPT: Human-AI Interactive Alpha Mining for Quantitative Investment: Evaluations

-\textbf{Data and operators:} We use inter-day volume-price data of stock markets.
-This data includes the basic candlestick chart data (OHLCV), volume-weighted average price (VWAP), and sector data.
-We also include 19 basic operators implemented in \cite{guo_hxpy_2023} including time-series operations, cross-sectional operations, group-wise operations and basic element-wise operations.
+Without further specifications, the experiments below are conducted with the following setups. \paragraph{Data and operators} We use intraday volume-price data of Chinese and US stocks.
+The data include the basic candlestick chart data (OHLCV), volume-weighted average price (VWAP), and sector data.
+The operators we use include 19 basic operators implemented in \cite{guo_hxpy_2023} including time-series operations, cross-sectional operations, group-wise operations and basic element-wise operations, as shown in Table \ref{tab:operator}.
+Besides, we also incorporated operators from existing libraries such as scipy and torch. \tableOperators

-\textbf{Knowledge Library:} We construct the knowledge library based on the alphas proposed in \cite{kakushadze_101_2016}.
+\paragraph{Knowledge Library} We construct the knowledge library based on the alphas proposed in \cite{kakushadze_101_2016} and a proprietary alpha base.
 For each alpha, we first decompose it into sub-expressions and explain them.
 Then we explain the combination of these sub-expressions to form the whole trading idea.
 Document embeddings are indexed via Faiss\footnote{https://github.com/facebookresearch/faiss}.
-Note that we only employed external memory when generating alphas for trading ideas that align well with those in \cite{kakushadze_101_2016}.
+Note that we only employed external memory when generating alphas for trading ideas that align well with those in the alpha base.
+Importantly, the knowledge library serves as an auxiliary resource to enhance interpretability and consistency, rather than as a source of direct alpha reuse.
+Alpha-GPT remains capable of producing novel alphas beyond the scope of the library, and our experiments confirm that a large portion of generated alphas are not present in either the literature or the proprietary base.
+The inclusion of these resources thus does not compromise novelty but instead provides grounding and domain context for the generation process.

-\textbf{LLM and Adapter:} For natural language interaction, we use OpenAI's chat completion API with ``gpt-3.5-turbo-16k-0613'' model base.
-For the embedding model used in knowledge retrieval, we use OpenAI's ``text-ada-embedding-002'' API with embedding dimension of 1536.
-The LLM generates a batch of alphas at a time, and will be asked to correct alphas with syntax or semantic errors.

-\textbf{Alpha searching and evaluation:} Alphas are searched by the genetic programming model with a fitness score defined by the Information Coefficient (IC).
-We evaluate the performance of those alphas on out-of-sample criteria such as IC, annual return, Sharpe ratio, etc.